aws/aws-eks-best-practices/content/scalability/docs/supporting-infrastructure.md

 To replace an instance you first need to create, validate, and distribute new AMIs.
 The instance needs to have a replacement created, and the old instance needs to be cordoned and drained.
 Then workloads need to be created on the new instance, verified, and repeated for all instances that need to be patched.
 It takes hours, days, or weeks to replace all instances in a large cluster safely without disrupting workloads.

-Amazon recommends using immutable infrastructure that is built, tested, and promoted from an automated, declarative system, but if you have clusters larger than 300 nodes and you have a requirement to patch systems in 24 hours or less then you will likely need to patch existing systems in place.
+Amazon recommends using immutable infrastructure that is built, tested, and promoted from an automated, declarative system, but if you have a requirement to patch systems quickly then you will likely need to patch existing systems in place.
 Because of the large time differential between patching and replacing systems we recommend using [AWS Systems Manager Patch Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-patch.html) to automate patching nodes when required to do so.

-This will allow you to quickly roll out security updates and replace the instances on a regular schedule after your base AMI has been patched.
+Patching nodes will allow you to quickly roll out security updates and replace the instances on a regular schedule after your base AMI has been updated and promoted.
 If you are using Bottlerocket we recommend using the [Bottlerocket update operator](https://github.com/bottlerocket-os/bottlerocket-update-operator) to keep your nodes up to date.

 Replacing nodes in a cluster can take days or weeks depending on how many instances you replace at once.
 With managed node groups you can increase the number of nodes to replace at once in the [node group configuration](https://docs.aws.amazon.com/eks/latest/userguide/update-managed-node-group.html).
 With Karpenter you should use *ttlSecondsUntilExpired* to make sure nodes are regularly replaced.
 If you are performing cluster upgrades with thousands of nodes it is advised to upgrade your control plane and then use node cycling replace and upgrade your worker nodes.